Identifiability of Deep Polynomial Neural Networks: Main tools for the proof

-In this subsection we prove the key lemmas stated in Section~\ref{s:proof-sketch-tensors} (\Cref{lem:PNN_uniqueness_loss}, \Cref{pro:lin_indep} and \Cref{lem:shallow_extension}).
-These results give necessary conditions for the uniqueness of an hPNN in terms of the minimality of an unique architectures and the independence (non-redundancy) of its internal representations, as well as a connection between the uniqueness of two 2-layer hPNNs based on the concision of tensors.
-They will be used in the proof of the localization theorem.
+In this subsection we prove the key lemmas stated in Section~\ref{s:proof-sketch-tensors} (\Cref{lem:PNN_uniqueness_loss} and \Cref{pro:lin_indep}).
+These results give necessary conditions for the uniqueness of an hPNN in terms of the minimality of an unique architectures and the independence (non-redundancy) of its internal representations.